libsdl-org/SDL_ttf/Xcode/pkg-support/resources/ReadMe.txt

 This library is distributed under the terms of the zlib license: http://www.zlib.net/zlib_license.html

+Portions of this software are copyright © 2013 The FreeType Project (www.freetype.org).
+All rights reserved.

 This packages contains the SDL2_ttf.framework for OS X. Conforming with Apple guidelines, this framework contains both the SDL runtime component and development header files.

 Requirements: